 On the whole, the integration of Gujarat to the Mughal Empire was marked by both stability and unprecedented economic growth.
 However, from the latter part of the seventeenth century, traces of Imperial administrative breakdown in the province began to surface.
-Gradually, during the course of the first half of the eighteenth century, a steady pattern of Imperial collapse and administrative breakdown is discernible which culminated eventually in the complete erosion of Imperial authority.
-In 1758 with the surrender of Ahmedabad to the Marathas, Mughal rule in Gujarat formally came to an end after 185 years.

-It is pertinent to mention that the pattern of economic growth persisted even during the first half of the eighteenth century.
+Gradually, during the course of the first half of the eighteenth century, a steady pattern of Imperial collapse and administrative breakdown is discernible which culminated eventually in the complete erosion of Imperial authority in 1758.
+It is pertinent to mention that economic growth continued to persist during the first half of the eighteenth century.
 This is evidenced in the enhanced revenue figures furnished in the Mirat-i-Ahmadi Supplement.
-Moreover, despite the depredations, political uncertainty and turmoil, the commercial resilience of the region is quite striking.
+Moreover, the commercial resilience of the region is impressive, particularly in the face of depredations, political uncertainty and turmoil.
 The stature of merchants at Surat during the first half of the eighteenth century is indeed awesome.
-Besides the powerful Chellabys, the Bohra shipping magnate Mullah Abdul Ghafur and his heir, Muhammad Ali Haye, were impressively prosperous.
+Besides the powerful Chellabys, the Bohra shipping magnate Mullah Abdul Ghafur and his heir, Muhamad Ali Haye, were impressively prosperous.

 Despite economic growth, the crucial question is what went wrong?

-A review of the Imperial collapse in the region during the course of the latter part of seventeenth and the first half of the eighteenth century indicates that the factors leading to the breakdown of Mughal Imperial authority in Gujarat were of external origin which however got extended to the region.
+A review of the Imperial collapse in the region during the course of the latter part of seventeenth and the first half of the eighteenth century indicates that the factors leading to the Imperial crisis in the region were located outside Gujarat which however got extended to the province and had far reaching implications.

-Initially Imperial preoccupation in the Deccan and rebelliousness of the various categories: Marathas, Jats, Rajputs etc. during the reign of Aurangzeb 1658-1707 became an opportunity for suba administrators to be more assertive and ambitious, indulging in flagrant violations besides usurping Imperial prerogatives.
-Gradually, with the weakening of the power and prestige of the Emperor after 1707, poor governance, illegal exactions and various forms of administrative abuse became a rampant feature which sought to undermine the basic Imperial administrative fabric that had been an integrating force during the late sixteenth and the first half of the seventeenth century.
+Imperial preoccupation in the Deccan and rebelliousness of the Marathas, Jats, Rajputs etc. during the reign of Aurangzeb 1658-1707 became an opportunity for suba administrators to be more assertive and ambitious, indulging in flagrant violations and usurping Imperial prerogatives.
+Overtime, with the weakening of the power and prestige of the Emperor after 1707, poor governance, illegal exactions and administrative abuse became a rampant feature which sought to undermine the basic Imperial administrative fabric that had been an integrating force during the late sixteenth and the first half of the seventeenth century.